1944-2020 Celebrating over 75 years of Ministry

 In 2019, Pastor Sara Gregory joined staff at MDRC.
 Sara is a recent Fuller Seminary graduate and a child of the church.
 She leads a group of young adults of the congregation through small groups, classes, seminars, events, and activities.
 Sara’s other pastoral focus is to minister to young adults in the Des Moines area that do not have a church home.

-Meredith Drive and The Bridge continue to grow into one church worshiping at two locations.
-Wednesday kids and Student ministry meet at separate campuses to accommodate space.
+Wednesday kids and student ministry meet at separate campuses to accommodate space.
 The preschool continues to offer vibrant and excellent ministry at both campuses.
 Adult Ministry continues to offer weekly classes and small groups.
 Outreach initiatives with local schools including Meredith Middle School, Hoover High School, Jensen Elementary, and the recently launched Summer Meal Program have been well received by the community.
 MDRC has been recognized as a “Mission Impact Partner” to the RCA since 2008 for $2 million in given to the RCA for global missions.
 In 2018 the Des Moines Area Religious Council named MDRC their “Faith Partner of the Year” for the generous donation after the flood and continued support of their mission in the Des Moines area.
 Welcoming neighbors to celebrate occasions on our property has been met with excitement.
 The Live Nativity, Trunk or Treat, and summer parties have allowed the Church to help spread the grace and good news of God.